Stuart's Ham Radio Page - Callsigns G1IDE, M3IDE & now MØSAR

 (Late 2009: Having had the rig apart again to replace the key socket which had disintegrated, I made some more notes on the power switch mod.
 Remove the bottom of the case.
 Undo the screws which hold the power cables, and remove the power socket by sliding it out.
 Undo the nine circuit board mounting screws, noting that two of them hold down the cable loom restrainers.
 Undo the three longer screws which hold down the power devices - you'll need some heat-sink compound when re-assembling.
 Unplug the three RF cables, noting their positions.
 Carefully lift the circuit board and turn it over.
 Solder in the sleeved 10-ohm 1-watt resistor.
 Turn the board back over.
 Near the main fuse, cut the track carefully.
 Parallel-up the contacts of the main switch on the front panel.
 Reassemble.)

-I've also purchased an Icom-7600 for use when doing competitions (as /MM) on board my friend Roger's catamaran.
+I also purchased an Icom-7600 for use when doing competitions (as /MM) on board my friend Roger's catamaran.
 He's licensed as 2E0RFB - I do wish he'd get round to doing the Advanced exam and get a proper licence!
-I also use the 7600 for 'portable' field-day-type operations.
+I also used the 7600 for 'portable' field-day-type operations with the radio club.

-I eventually succumbed to pressure from G4CCZ, and bought an SPE Expert 1K-FA solid-state linear.
+I eventually succumbed and bought an SPE Expert 1K-FA solid-state linear.
 It didn't get much use, sadly, due to antenna restrictions at the home QTH, so I reluctantly sold it - and immediately regretted doing so.
 Suffice it so say I now have a 1.3K-FA!

 Antennas:

 I have a relatively small plot, so big antennas are out of the question.
-For the past couple of years, I've used my SG-230 in the shack, driving a 46m (160 ft) random wire which is bent all around my garden, and no more than 9m (30 ft) high.
-It tunes all bands, but is always a compromise antenna.
+Previously I've used my SG-230 in the shack, driving a 46m (160 ft) random wire which is bent all around my garden, and no more than 9m (30 ft) high.
+It tuned all bands, but was always a compromise antenna.
 I've tried various other aerials - an open-wire fed loaded doublet with 60' span that was optimised for 80m, and a nest of dipoles for the higher bands.

 I bought a Sandpiper MV-10 (all-band vertical) in 2009, but found that signals were consistently 10dB or more down than on the SG-231/inverted-L setup, so I'm not using it.